Tutorial: Connect to a managed Admin for Spring in Azure Container Apps

 --query properties.ingress.fqdn -o tsv

-This command returns the URL you can use to access the Admin for Spring dashboard.
-Through the dashboard, your container app is also to you as shown in the following screenshot.
+This command returns the URL that you can use to access the Admin for Spring dashboard.
+With the dashboard, you can also see your container app, as shown in the following screenshot.

-Screenshot of the overview the Admin for Spring dashboard.
+Screenshot that shows the overview of the Admin for Spring dashboard.

 Clean up resources

 The resources created in this tutorial have an effect on your Azure bill.
-If you aren't going to use these services long-term, run the following command to remove everything created in this tutorial.
+If you aren't going to use these services long term, run the following command to remove everything you created in this tutorial.

 az group delete \